Simek/wikitaxa/README.md

 #### WikiTaxa allows you to easily fetch taxonomy reference data for given scientific name.
 * Use web Editor to verify and update Wikidata, Wikipedia and Wikispecies pages.
-* Use CLI or REST API to fetch taxonomic refrences.
+* Use CLI or REST API to fetch taxonomic references.

-🦉 Try **WikiTaxa Editor** here: https://wikitaxa.herokuapp.com/
+🦉 Try **WikiTaxa Editor** here: https://wikitaxa.onrender.com/

+> **Note**
-> This demo app is running on the Heroku free dyno, for larger operations is recommended to use WikiTaxa locally.
+> This demo app is running on the Render free plan, for larger operations is recommended to use WikiTaxa locally.
 > Regardless of the circumstances please not flood or abuse in any other way scientific APIs or DBs using this tool.

 ### Sources

 Wikidata page related to taxonomic properties, databases section:
 * [WikiProject Taxonomy Databases](https://www.wikidata.org/wiki/Wikidata:WikiProject_Taxonomy#Databases)

 Taxon properties template (with listed databases):
 * [Template:Taxonomy properties](https://www.wikidata.org/wiki/Template:Taxonomy_properties)

 ## Usage